New Estimates of Rychkov's Universal Extension Operator for Lipschitz Domains and Some Applications: Further Remarks and Open Questions

 More generally, we can ask whether we have the boundedness of $\tilde T^{\eta,\theta,r}_\Omega$ and $T^{\eta,\theta,r}_\omega$ on other types of function spaces.
-For example, we can consider the anisotropic spaces (see \cite{JohnsenHansenSickelAnisotropicLocalMeans}), the variable-exponent spaces (see \cite{VariableLipschitz}), or the Triebel-Lizorkin-Morrey spaces (see \cite{LizorkinTriebelMorrey}).
+For example, we can consider the anisotropic spaces (see \cite{JohnsenHansenSickelAnisotropicLocalMeans}), or the variable-exponent spaces (see \cite{VariableLipschitz}).